JanMalek03/pytest-tui-runner/README.md

 - switch to the **Terminal** tab to see live pytest output (copy using **Shift + mouse drag**).

 ### Quick setup with **--init**
-If your project does not yet contain the **pytest_tui_runner** folder (for example, if you’re setting up the plugin for the first time), you can quickly initialize it using the --init option:
+If your project does not yet contain the **.pytest_tui_runner** folder (for example, if you’re setting up the plugin for the first time), you can quickly initialize it using the --init option:

 ```bash